• About Me

 10. Franc (CLOSED)

-Franc - Ethical Canadian Brands
+Franc - Ethical Canadian Brands PIN IT

 Franc offers sustainable clothing made ethically in Canada, catering to those fed up with fast fashion.
 Woman-founded and based in Toronto, Franc has sustainability ingrained into every thread.
 Franc is made in Toronto — from knitting, dying, cutting, and sewing — and all shipments are carbon neutral and plastic-free.
 They also have a focus on inclusivity, offering their timeless essentials come in sizes XXXS to 4XL.